-Constance (2010) contend that prior to erecting a new plant or taking on a new project, prudent managers conduct a cost-benefit analysis as a means of evaluating all the potential costs and revenues that may be generated if the project is completed.
+Constance (2010), contend that prior to erecting a new plant or taking on a new project, prudent managers conduct a cost-benefit analysis as a means of evaluating all the potential costs and revenues that may be generated if the project is completed.
 The outcome of the analysis will determine whether the project is financially feasible or if another project should be pursued.
 The first step in the process is to compile a comprehensive list of all the costs and benefits associated with the project or decision.
 Costs should include direct and indirect costs, intangible costs, opportunity costs and the cost of potential risks.
 Benefits should include all direct and indirect revenues and intangible benefits, such as increased production from improved employee safety and morale, or increased sales from customer goodwill.
-Joreme (2011) further contend that a common unit of monetary measurement should then be applied to all items on the list.
-Care should be taken to not underestimate costs or overestimate benefits.
-A conservative approach with a conscious effort to avoid any subjective tendencies when calculating estimates is best suited when assigning value to both costs and benefits for the purpose of a cost-benefit analysis.
-The final step is to quantitatively compare the results of the aggregate costs and benefits to determine if the benefits outweigh the costs.
+Joreme (2011), further contend that a ommon unit of monetary measurement should then be applied to all items on the list.
+Care hould be taken to not underestimate costs or overestimate benefits.
+A conservative approach vith a conscious effort to avoid any subjective tendencies when calculating estimates is best uited when assigning value to both costs and benefits for the purpose of a cost-benefit analysis.
+The final step is to quantitatively compare the results of the aggregate costs and benefits to letermine if the benefits outweigh the costs.
 If so, then the rational decision is to go forward with project.
-In not, a review of the project is warranted to see if adjustments can be made to either increase benefits and/or decrease costs to make the project viable.
+In not, a review of the project is warranted to see if adjustments can be made to either no not not analysis and/or decrease costs to make the project viable.
 If not, the project may be abandoned.

-Johnson and Aggarwal (2015) argued that traditional measures of liquidity are in lack of expressing the effects of cash flows; hence, the effectiveness (and quality) of working cash management practices in terms of firm profitability should be revised by components of cash conversion cycle.
+Johnson and Aggarwal (2015), argued that traditional measures of liquidity are in lack of expressing the effects of cash flows; hence, the effectiveness (and quality) of working cash nanagement practices in terms of firm profitability should be revised by components of cash conversion cycle.
 In a study by Myers (2003), about working capital management practices in retailing firms, it has been concluded that there is a reverse relationship between cash management cycle and profitability.
 However, Soenen (1993) contradicts the same idea as he noted that in case of overlooking industrial differences, there does not exist any statistically constant relationship between cash conversion cycle and profitability.
 However, in case of considering industrial differences, the relationship between the mentioned variables has shown dissimilarities across industries as positive in some industries and negative in others.

-2.3.2 Effect of cost allocation on profitability of organizations consume the products and/or services, and a list of portfolio offerings (e.g. service catalog).
+2.3.2 Effect of cost allocation on profitability of organizations

+Joreme (2011), contend that the core components of a cost allocation system consist of a way to track which organizations provides a product and/or service, the organizations that consume the products and/or services, and a list of portfolio offerings (e.g. service catalog).
 Depending on the operating structure within a company, the cost allocation data may generate an internal invoice or feed an ERP system's chargeback module.
 Accessing the data via an invoice or chargeback module are the typical methods that drive personnel behavior.
 In return, the consumption data becomes a great source of quantitative information to make better business decisions.
-Today's organizations face growing pressure to control costs and enable responsible financial management of resources.
-In this environment, an organization is expected to provide services cost-effectively and deliver business value while operating under tight budgetary constraints.
+Today's organizations face growing pressure to control costs and enable responsible financial nanagement of resources.
+In this environment, an organization is expected to provide services ost-effectively and deliver business value while operating under tight budgetary constraints.